design-first/system-runtime/README.md

 #### What is SyrupJS ?

-[SyrupJS](https://syrupjs.github.io) is a JavaScript library that manages JavaScript Application Systems.
+[SyrupJS](https://syrupjs.github.io) (System Runtime Platform) is a JavaScript library to run and manage JavaScript Application Systems.

+SyrupJS is part of the [System SDK project](https://github.com/system-sdk).
+System SDK is a SDK for building JavaScript Application Systems.

 ## Installation